weaponsforge/adventofcode/README.md

    - Prepare a function for debugging with VSCode in Docker.
 Wrap it in the `AOCRunScript()` function.
    - Assign the path to a TypeScript file from the previous step to the package.json file's `"docker:debug"` script, replacing `src/sample/sample.ts`.
       - `"docker:debug": "export IS_DOCKER=true && node --inspect=0.0.0.0:9229 ./node_modules/.bin/vite-node src/path/to/script.ts"`
-   - Run the script with VSCode debugging:
+   - Run the script with VSCode debugging (PowerShell):
       ```
       docker run -it -v ${pwd}:/opt/app -v /opt/app/node_modules -p 9229:9229 --rm weaponsforge/adventofcode:dev npm run docker:debug
       ```